lynx-x-ray-observatory/soxs/doc/source/python/instrument.rst

 1. Uses the effective area curve to determine which events will actually be detected.
 2. Projects these events onto the detector plane and perform PSF blurring and dithering of their positions.
-3. Add particle/instrumental background events.
+3. Add particle/instrumental and astrophysical background events.
 4. Convolves the event energies with the response matrix to produce channels.
 5. Writes everything to an event file.